larsreed/testdata/README.md

 1. Could perhaps use `Stream` for get(Strings)?
 Or maybe not...
 2. FromFile   type checking does not work
-3. Xml   nesting not available
+3. Xml: nesting not available
-4. Analyzing SQL DDL and/or domain classes to generate a skeleton for test data generators
+4. Analyzing SQL DDL and/or domain classes to generate a skeleton for test data generators?